 The weather is a key factor in choosing this month’s top spots to take the family.
 Plus, you can always save by booking hotels, vacation rentals, flights, and car rentals as far in advance as possible.

-The Best Places to Visit in August
+The Best Places to Visit in August with Kids

 The best family vacation ideas in August are destinations that are typically too cold (or too closed off to visitors) other times of year to really experience all there they have to offer—with the exception of one special Caribbean island that actually sees a dip in tourism and prices during the month of August.